MicrosoftDocs/Hololens/hololens/windows-defender-application-control-wdac.md

 The following is a guide for users to learn how to [use WDAC and Windows PowerShell to allow or block apps on HoloLens 2 devices with Microsoft Intune](https://docs.microsoft.com/mem/intune/configuration/custom-profile-hololens).

+When users search for apps installed on their Windows 10 PC using the first example step they may need to make a few attempts to narrow down the results.

+    ```powershell
+    $package1 = Get-AppxPackage -name *<applicationname>*
+    ```
+If you don’t know the full name of the package, you may need to run ‘Get-AppxPackage -name \*YourBestGuess\*’ a few times to find it.
+Then once you have the name run ‘$package1 = Get-AppxPackage -name Actual.PackageName‘

+For example running the following for Edge will return more than one result, but from that list you can identify that the full name you need is Microsoft.MicrosoftEdge.

+    ```powershell
+    Get-AppxPackage -name *edge*
+    ```

 ## Package Family Names for apps on HoloLens

 In the guide linked above, you can manually edit newPolicy.xml and add rules for applications which are only installed on HoloLens with their package family names.
 Sometimes there are apps you may use to use that are not on your desktop PC that you wish to add to policy.